 Limit Entry Order.

 An order to buy below or sell above the market at a pre-specified price level believing that the price will reverse direction after that point.
+That is; Sell limit and Buy limit

 An order to buy above or sell below the market at a pre-specified level believing that the price will continue in the same direction from that point.
+That is; Sell stop and Buy stop

 An order to limit losses while trading.
 It limits additional losses if price goes against you.